GraphOracle: Efficient Fully-Inductive Knowledge Graph Reasoning via Relation-Dependency Graphs: Experiment

-\textbf{Pretrain and Finetune.} \textsc{GraphOracle} is pre-trained on three general KGs (NELL-995, FB15k-237, YAGO3-10) to capture diverse relational structures and reasoning patterns.
-We train \textsc{GraphOracle} for 150,000 steps with batch size of 32 using AdamW optimizer~\cite{loshchilov2019decoupled} on a single A6000 (48GB) GPU.
+\textsc{GraphOracle} is pre-trained on three general KGs (NELL-995, CoDEx-Medium, FB15k-237) to capture diverse relational structures and reasoning patterns.
+It takes 150,000 training steps with batch size of 32 using AdamW optimizer~\cite{loshchilov2019decoupled} on a single A6000 (48GB) GPU.
 For cross-domain adaptation, we employ a lightweight fine-tuning approach that updates only the final layer parameters while freezing the pre-trained representations.
 The finetune process only takes $1\sim2$ epochs to achieve the best results.
 The pre-training process takes approximately 36 hours, while fine-tuning requires only $15\sim 60$ minutes depending on the target dataset.
-Detailed hyperparameters, architecture specifications, and training configurations are provided in Appendix~\ref{Training details}.
+Detailed hyperparameters, architecture specifications, and training configurations are provided in Appendix E.